godotengine/godot-website/collections/_article/fbx-importer-rewritten-for-godot-3-2-4.md

 In some cases, FBX did not do what people would consider reasonable.

-After researching these methods for pivots and various parts of the skinning, I have found them to improve the behaviour in most cases.
+After researching these methods for pivots and various parts of the skinning, I have found them to improve the behavior in most cases.
 Now the differences make a lot of sense to me, even if they are complex.

 ## Future plans